Saint-Tropez

 What makes this hotel unique

-• Pets allowed, free private parking on the property
+• Pets accepted, private parking on site (rare in Saint-Tropez)

 From